 3. Improved Touch Screen Controls

-The touch screen controls made The World Ends With You’s combat system one of the unique and interesting when it came out for the Nintendo DS.
+The touch screen controls made The World Ends With You’s combat system one of most the unique and interesting when it came out for the Nintendo DS.
 Neku would be controlled on the bottom screen, while his partner is on the top screen.
 I really liked this setup because it used the DS to its maximum potential.
 While this made the game one of the most creative of its time, the touch screen controls could get wonky and imprecise, which could lead to some devastating blunders against bosses.
 Because of this, if the sequel is going improve upon the first one, the touch screen controls need to be more responsive.
 I can’t tell you how many times I tried to use a regenerating shield around me but instead summoned Rhyme to needlessly fly off the screen and not hit anything.
 Not okay.

 2. More Pins